mfzzf/ClaudeDeploy/README.md

 - ⚙️ **Config Migration** - Optional config copying for remote servers
 - ✅ **Installation Verification** - Verify both tools are properly installed
 - 🎯 **Universal Support** - Works on any platform with Node.js
+- 🌐 **Auto-Browser Launch** - UI automatically opens in your default browser
+- 📊 **WebSocket Real-time Updates** - See every command and its output as it happens

 ## 🚀 Quick Start